 Each student is asked to hand in an outline or cards (hand-written or typed) which he or she used to talk from, and I will return this material with the grade for the talk in the following session.

-Assumptions behind this course: a) I believe something is to be gained by coming to class, and that we all can learn a great deal from one another; b) I believe that good writing can be discussed in simple words, and exemplified, learned, practiced, and improved through imitation of models; c) I believe that the only way to improve one's writing is by much practice over a long period of time; d) I do not believe that writing is a mysterious process whose tenets can be communicated by a sort of osmosis of inspired joint-creativity; e) I think literature and writing courses in the humanities and natural sciences ought not to be centrally about politics; and, f) I have observed that people who write well are people who read a lot; thus:
+Assumptions behind this course: a) I believe something is to be gained by coming to class, and that we all can learn a great deal from one another, but b) I do not believe that writing is a mysterious process whose tenets can be communicated by a sort of osmosis of inspired joint-creativity.
+Rather c) I believe that good writing can be discussed in simple words, and exemplified, learned, practiced, and improved through imitation of models; d) I also believe that the only way to improve one's writing is by much practice over a long period of time; and have come to disbelieve that separate group workshopping helps most individuals learn to writer better. f) I think literature and writing courses in the humanities and natural sciences ought not to be centrally about politics; and, g) I have observed that people who write well are people who read a lot; thus:

 2. Writing Assignments: I have allowed: a) sufficient time for revision of each essay; b) time for work as a group so we may define, and see how one goes about doing the various kinds of mental jobs and writing that make up a clear essay; c) time for discussing student models to help you see what is expected and give you ideas on how to go about a particular task; and d) time for the class to turn into a sort of group workshop to listen to one or more of the essays someone in the class has written.
 For each of the essays assigned I will give out student models which we will use as "handles" to give everyone ideas and patterns which can help in figuring out in a conscious unfrightened way the kind of organization and thinking which best suits a topic and the tasks one must do before and during writing a particular composition.